mkucukdemir/android/Clerk/README.md

-# android
+# Clerk
-Basic Android Applications
+A Caesar cipher encoder decoder application for Android platform